Efficient Attention Mechanism for Visual Dialog that can Handle All the Interactions between Multiple Inputs: Experimental Results

-We next consider performance on the test-standard v1.0 split.
-In our experiments, we encountered a phenomenon that accuracy values measured by NDCG and other metrics show a trade-off relation, depending much on the choice of metrics (i.e., NDCG or others) for judging convergence at the training time.
+{\bf Results on the test-standard v1.0 split}~ We next consider performance on the test-standard v1.0 split.
+In our experiments, we encountered a phenomenon that accuracy values measured by NDCG and other metrics show a trade-off relation (see the supplementary material for details), depending much on the choice of metrics (i.e., NDCG or others) for judging convergence at the training time.
 This is observed in the results reported in \cite{Gan2019MultistepRV} and is attributable to the inconsistency between the two types of metrics.
 Thus, we show two results here, the one obtained using NDCG for judging convergence and the one using MRR for it; the latter is equivalent to performing early stopping.

-Table \ref{tab:test_single} shows single-model performances on the blind test-standard v1.0 split.
-With the outputs from the discriminative decoder, our model gains improvement of 3.33 points in NDCG from the best model.
-When employing the aforementioned early stopping, our model achieves at least comparable or better performance not only in NDCG but also in other metrics.
+Table \ref{tab:result_visdial_1.0}(a) shows single-model performances on the blind test-standard v1.0 split.
+With the outputs from the discriminative decoder, our model gains improvement of 3.33pp in NDCG from the best model.
+When employing the aforementioned early stopping, our model achieves at least comparable or better performance in other metrics as well.

-Many previous studies report improved performance obtained by an ensemble of multiple models.
-To make a comparison, we create an ensemble with some differences, from initialization with different random seeds to whether to use sharing weights across attention blocks or not, the number of attention blocks (i.e. $L$ = 2, 3), and the number of objects in the image (i.e. $K$ = 50, 100).
+Many previous studies report the performance of an ensemble of multiple models.
+To make a comparison, we create an ensemble of 16 models with some differences, from initialization with different random seeds to whether to use sharing weights across attention blocks or not, the number of attention blocks (i.e. $L$ = 2, 3), and the number of objects in the image (i.e. $K$ = 50, 100).
 Aiming at achieving the best performance, we also enrich the image features by incorporating the class label and attributes of each object in an image, which are also obtained from the pretrained Faster-RCNN model.
 Details are given in the supplementary material.
-We take the average of the outputs (probability distributions) from the discriminative decoders of the 16 models to rank the candidate answers.
-Furthermore, we also test fine-tuning each model with its discriminative decoder on the available dense annotations from the trainval v1.0 and val v1.0, where the cross-entropy loss with soft labels (i.e. relevance scores) is minimized for two epochs.
+We take the average of the outputs (probability distributions) from the discriminative decoders of these models to rank the candidate answers.
+Furthermore, we also test fine-tuning each model with its discriminative decoder on the available dense annotations from the train v1.0 and val v1.0, where the cross-entropy loss with soft labels (i.e. relevance scores) is minimized for two epochs.
+Table \ref{tab:result_visdial_1.0}(b) shows the results.
+It is observed that our ensemble model (w/o the fine-tuning) achieves the best $\textrm{NDCG}=66.53$ in all the ensemble models.